AlexandrosLiaskos/OpenScholar.Evelpidou/assets/book-covers/README.md

     - Year: 2002
     - Authors: Vaiopoulos, D., Vassilopoulos, A., Evelpidou, N.

-## Special Issues & Bulletins (Generic placeholder)
+## Placeholder Images

-16. **placeholder.jpg**
+**placeholder.jpg**
-    - For all special issues, bulletins, handbooks, field guides, and other publications without specific cover images
+- Used for books, handbooks, field guides, bulletins, and special issues without specific cover images
+- Appears throughout the collection for various publications from 2002-2023

 ---